ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 removed using other preprocessor operations in advance.

 The optional ``fx_variables`` argument specifies the fx variables that the user wishes to input to the function.
-More details on this are given :ref:`here<Fx variables as cell measures or ancillary variables>`.
+More details on this are given in :ref:`Fx variables as cell measures or ancillary variables`.

 See also :func:`esmvalcore.preprocessor.area_statistics`.